suparious/biased-decision-maker/README.md

 Biased Decision Maker is an application that helps users make decisions based on a list of options and user-defined biases.

+## Features

+- Add and remove options dynamically.
+- Set biases for each option using sliders.
+- Make a decision based on the set biases.
+- Save and load configuration settings.

 ## How to Use

 - Enter your options in the provided fields.
+- Add options using the 'Add Option' button.
+- Remove the last option using the 'Remove Last Option' button.
 - Adjust the slider to set the bias for each option.
 - Click 'Decide' to make a biased random decision.
 - Use the 'Save Configuration' button to save your options and biases.